patillacode/twitter-race/README.md

 # twitter-race
-A python hashtag tracker for twitter [console based]
+A python hashtag tracker for twitter

 Keep track of different hashtags and see which one is winning

 * See live in your console how many tweets are being sent containing the hashtags your are looking for
-* Database stored counters for each hashtag given
+* Redis stored counters for each hashtag given
-* Database stored tweets (as a json) that have one of your given hashtags (for a deeper later analysis if wanted)
+* Redis stored tweets (as a json) that have one of your given hashtags (for a deeper later analysis if wanted)

-* You can specify the database name as a parameter to have multiple ones, for different analysis.
+###### Notes:
+* First beta release for local use can be found [here](https://github.com/patillacode/twitter-race/releases/tag/0.1.0)

 #### Please report issues, enhancements you can think of, suggestions, whatever!
 ------------

 ## Install

-### tracker (twitter-race)
+### hashtag tracker (twitter-race)
 * `pip -r requirements.txt`
 * Remember to set your keys in a `keys.py` file (grab them [here](https://apps.twitter.com/))
 ```